A holiday is a chance to get away from daily stress, and tap into your creative side.

 Sometimes I think using a smartphone is better than my DSLR because it allows for much more spontaneous image-taking and the settings are completely automated.

 By Catherine Heath.
-I'm a writer, artist, and all-round creative person (aren't we all creative, though?).
-I'm community builder & resident artist for KnowledgeOwl, who also make this website.
+I'm a freelance writer based in Manchester.
+I'm community builder for KnowledgeOwl, who also make this website.